jeancarl/tjbot-labs/say-what-i-see/nodejs/README.md

     ![](assets/1.8.png)

-14. Replace the placeholder `/* Step #14 */` with the following code, using the username and password credentials from the previous step.
+14. Replace the placeholder `/* Step #14 */` with the following code.
+Use your own API key from the previous step.

     ```
     text_to_speech: {
-      username: "dec28251-d359-4f88-a714-9f36694c4218",
-      password: "5ZwSwrciqoHG"
+      apikey: "q5wt6VlBi5IuljwK-vbI8sCwkQrHCaAYNXeftnwCJilc"
     }
     ```